Gary Neville tells The Overlap that Arsenal's Premier League ambitions may be limited to fourth place

 Mikel Arteta has proved himself to be a "brilliant coach" during his time in charge at Arsenal but he may find that finishing fourth in the Premier League is "as good as it gets" at the Emirates, believes Gary Neville.

+The Gunners head into their Monday Night Football clash at Crystal Palace fifth in the table, trailing Tottenham on goal difference after their north London rivals' 5-1 win against Newcastle.

-The Gunners are currently fourth in the table, three points above Tottenham and four above Manchester United having played one game fewer than their rivals.
+Arteta's side are three points ahead of West Ham and Manchester United having played three and two games fewer respectively than their other rivals for a top-four spot.

 Securing that place in the top four would ensure a return to the Champions League for the first time since the 2016/17 season but, speaking at a Sky Bet fan debate on The Overlap, Neville said that achievement may only be seen as a success at Arsenal because of the "depressed ambition" that has potentially taken hold in north London.